NVIDIA/cutlass/media/docs/efficient_gemm.md

 ```

 This tiled loop nest targets concurrency among
-- threadblocks
+- threadblocks,
-- warps
+- warps, and
-- CUDA and Tensor Cores
+- CUDA and Tensor Cores.

-and takes advantage of memory locality within
+It takes advantage of memory locality within
-- shared memory
+- shared memory and
-- registers
+- registers.

-The flow of data within this structure is illustrated below.
+The figure below illustrates the flow of data within this structure.
 This is the hierarchical GEMM computation embodied by CUTLASS.
 Each stage depicts a
 nested level of tiling which corresponds to a layer of concurrency within the CUDA execution model and to a
 level within the memory hierarchy, becoming increasingly finer moving left to right.